alexanderKaramushko/react-site-front/README.md

   npm run server (in another terminal)
 ```

-### This project represents the SPA made with the help of the following technologies:
+### This project represents the SSR (and PWA alongside in future) made with the help of the following technologies:
 + React
 + Redux
 + Redux-saga